gakiokevin/alx-system_engineering-devops/0x00-shell_basics/README.md

  A script that delete the directory my_first_directory that is in the /tmp directory.
 A script that delete the file betty.
 A script that display current directory contents
+ A script of moving the file betty from /tmp/ to /tmp/my_first_directory.